 Global Learning Community

-The Global Learning Community (GLC) provides first-year business students the opportunity to expand their world perspective, while living and attending classes together.
+The Global Learning Community (GLC) provides first-year business students the opportunity to expand their world perspective, while attending classes together.
 This selective community is designed to ease transition to university life and improve the overall student experience by enhancing student academic performance and providing opportunities for student engagement and networking on a global level.
 Designed for ambitious, high-achieving students with leadership acumen and an interest in business on an international scale, LeBow’s GLC provides first-year students with a built-in community of learners and a current and future professional network.

 Advantages of GLC membership